 As will be shown, the transition probability $p_t(x,y)$ of going from $x$ to $y$ during a time interval of length $t$ is given by

-where $I_n$ is the modified Bessel function of degree $n$ (see~\cite{AS84}).
-To prove~(\ref{tr-pr}), first notice that by symmetry, it is enough to consider $y-x\geq 0$.
-To go from $x$ to $y$, the process must perform $k$ steps to the left and $k+y-x$ steps to the right.
-Since the moment, at which the left or right steps occur, is independent of whether it is a left or a right step, on may assume the process doing first $k$ steps to the left and then $k+y-x$ steps to the right.
+where $I_n$ is the modified Bessel function of degree $n$; see \cite {AS84}.
+To prove (\ref{tr-pr}), first notice that by symmetry, it is enough to consider $y-x\geq0$.
+To go from $x$ to $y$, the process must perform $k$ steps down and $k+y-x$ steps up.
+Since the moment, at which the down or up steps occur, is independent of whether it is a down or an up step, one may assume the process doing first $k$ steps down and then $k+y-x$ steps up.
 By the strong Markov property of the random walk and the independence of the jumps,

-The modified Bessel function has the following expressions (for $n\in\Z$)
+The modified Bessel function has the following expressions (for $n\in \Z$)

-with $S^1=\{z\in\C | |z|=1\}$.
+with $S^1=\{z\in\C| |z|=1\}$.

-Consider now $n=2m+1$ ($m\in\N$) continuous time random walks starting from $-m,-m+1,\ldots,m$ at time $\tau=-t$, returning at the starting positions at time $\tau=t$, and \emph{conditioned not to intersect}.
+Consider now $n=2m+1$ ($m\in\N$) continuous time random walks starting from $-m,-m+1,\ldots,m-1,m$ at time $\tau=-t$, returning at the starting positions at time $\tau=t$, and \textit{conditioned not to intersect}.
 Denote by $x_k(\tau)$ the position at time $\tau$ of the random walk which started from $m+1-k$ (i.e., the $k$th highest one), see Figure~\ref{figTrajectories} for an illustration with $m=2$.